wessberg/cjstoesm/README.md

 <!-- SHADOW_SECTION_USAGE_END -->

-`cjstoesm` relies on TypeScript to build up an AST and transform it.
-**It works completely fine on JavaScript files, so long as you enable `allowJs` in your [CompilerOptions](https://www.typescriptlang.org/docs/handbook/compiler-options.html)**.

-The most direct usage is directly from the CLI:
+`cjstoesm` can be used in a variety of ways.
+The most straightforward usage is directly from the CLI:

 ### CLI usage